espressomd/espresso/doc/sphinx/lb.rst

 For boundary conditions analogous to the CPU implementation, the feature ``LB_BOUNDARIES_GPU`` has to be activated.
 The feature ``LB_GPU`` allows the use of Lees-Edwards boundary conditions.
-Our implementation follows the the paper of :cite:`wagner02`.
+Our implementation follows the paper of :cite:`wagner02`.
 Note, that there is no extra python interface for the use of Lees-Edwards boundary conditions with the LB algorithm.
 All information are rather internally derived from the set of the Lees-Edwards offset in the system class.
 For further information Lees-Edwards boundary conditions please refer to section :ref:`Lees-Edwards boundary conditions`

 .. _Electrohydrodynamics: